V15go/Time-Heist/README.md

 # Time Heist ⏰

 Time Heist is an Android application with 3 built-in features to benefit the users to remind them in all means.
-The features include calendar wish reminders, grocery list, and notes.
+The features include calendar wish reminders, grocery list, and notes with seperate login and signup with google and facebook

 ## Features